MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocatecontext.md

 ### -param Filter [in]

-An opaque filter pointer for the caller.
+Opaque filter pointer for the caller.
 This parameter is required and cannot be **NULL**.
 (Setting this parameter to an invalid value causes the system to execute an ASSERT on a checked build.)

 ### -param ContextType [in]